coverprice/apisnippets/aws/create_openshift_dev_user/README.md

 ### Global options

-* `--dry-run` - Perform all actions, but don't actually create the AWS account, update the spreadsheet, or write to any files.
+* `--dry-run` - Perform all actions, but don't actually create the AWS account, update the spreadsheet, write to any files, or send any emails.
 The generated user credentials will have the correct username, but the password/API keys are static unusable dummies.
 * `--debug` - Log debugging information to stderr.

 ### `spreadsheet` mode